Tramon Williams: Green Bay Packers (third stint)

 On January 21, 2021, the Green Bay Packers signed Williams to their practice squad.
 He was elevated to the active roster on January 23 for the NFC Championship Game against the Tampa Bay Buccaneers, and reverted to the practice squad after the game.
 Williams did not play in the NFC Championship.
 His practice squad contract with the team expired after the season on February 1, 2021.

-Williams announced his retirement on March 16, 2021, his 38th birthday.
+On March 16, 2021, Williams officially announced his retirement on his 38th birthday.

 Personal life

-Williams is married to Shantrell Moore and has two children, Tramon Jr. and Trinity.
+Williams is married to Shantrell Moore and has two children, Tramon Jr. (T2) and Trinity.